sql-machine-learning/elasticdl/docs/designs/data_transform.md

 ### SQL

 User can write SQL to do the analysis and transform work with [built-in functions](https://www.alibabacloud.com/help/doc-detail/96342.htm?spm=a2c63.p38356.b99.111.27e27309rgC5m1) or [UDF(User Defined Function)](https://www.alibabacloud.com/blog/udf-development-guide-with-maxcompute-studio_594738).
 But we can't use SQL to transform the data for serving.
-We need implement the transform code again using C++ or other high performance language.
-It may bright the training/serving skew.
+We need reimplement the transform logic in the model serving engine.
+It may bring the training/serving skew.

 ### Internal System

-The library in the internal system is configure driven.
-It contains some primitive transform ops and user compose the transform logic with configuration file.
+The feature engineering library in the internal system is configuration driven.
+It contains some primitive transform ops and users compose the transform logic with configuration file.
 The inference engine is compiled with the internal library.
 User need both feature engineering configuration files and SavedModel to deploy the model for serving.

 ## Our Approach